KarlTilsner/Amiibots-Statistics-Tool/README.md

 # Change Log:
+## v1.2.6.1
+- Added the name of the tool to the title of each page
+- Updated matchup data

 ## v1.2.6
 - Updated amiibo matchup data
 - Overhauled amiibots rating history to be much more accurate